 SEPT.
 29, 2017 — Transforming university campuses into “living laboratories” is a timely, important issue for sustainability research and education, as well as campus sustainability enhancement.

 From 9 a.m. to 2 p.m.
 Wednesday, Oct.
 11, in Illini Union Room A, iSEE is hosting a workshop to explore ways to more closely tie Illinois’ robust research expertise with its campus environmental goals.

 Faculty and research-related administrators of all disciplines are welcome to:

-- Learn about campus sustainability projects in the Illinois Climate Action Plan (iCAP) — and how many could be connected to national research funding programs;
+- Learn about campus sustainability projects related to the Illinois Climate Action Plan (iCAP) — and how many could be connected to national research funding programs;

 - Hear from colleagues about research projects that already tie into campus sustainability and/or use campus as a “living laboratory”; and

-- Get information on an exciting new seed funding program from iSEE to tie campus sustainability-related, faculty-led research projects into major national research funding programs!
+- Get information on an exciting new seed funding program (UP TO $30,000!) from iSEE to tie campus sustainability-related, faculty-led research projects into major national research funding programs!

 The Illinois campus has committed to promoting and achieving sustainability via hundreds of campus projects tracked online in the iCAP Portal.
 These projects, many based on unique facilities and programs on campus, have great potential to develop into research and education efforts targeting external resources.